Best Fortnite controller settings: Sensitivity, Building, preferred item slots

-The new setup will take a bit of getting used to, but it’s as simple as moving your entire inventory to the right, once.
-You’ll also need to disable Auto-Sort Consumables to the left if you have it enabled.
+The new setup will take a bit of getting used to, but it’s as simple as moving your entire inventory to the right once.

 Give these controller settings a try in Fortnite, and you’ll be building and shooting like the pros in no time.

-You can also check out the best Fortnite PC settings to maximize frames per second.
+You can also check out these other Fortnite guides: